-Creation function: cLuxHeadTracker @

-cLux CreateEntityComponent HeadTracker(iLuxEntity @apEntity)
+Creation function: cLuxHeadTracker @ cLux CreateEntityComponent HeadTracker(iLuxEntity @apEntity)

-This will make the entity's head follow a certain target.
-The HeadTracker component needs to be setup loading up the bones that make up the neck and how much influence they have on each other.
-This can be done manually through the Setup() method, or by reading the variables in the .ent file using the LoadFromVariables() method.
+This will make the entitie's head follow a certain target.
+What is the head is set b setting up the bones that makes up the neck and how much influence each should have.
+This is done using Setup(...) or by using the variables in the .ent file (use LoadFromVariables from the script to load the variables).